 Any immuno-compromising diseases such as amyloidosis.

-Hip Resurfacing Surgery at Boulder Community Hospital
+Hip Resurfacing Surgery at Foothills Hospital

 Our hip replacement program has earned The Joint Commission’s Gold Seal of Approval® by demonstrating compliance with national standards for quality and safety.
 The Joint Commission is the nation’s largest standards-setting and accrediting body in health care.
-BCH is one of only five Colorado hospitals to have earned this important certification.
+Foothills Hospital is one of only five Colorado hospitals to have earned this important certification.

 We use a patient-centered approach to medical care.
 Every patient receives a personalized care plan that guides the entire medical team — from the technicians who prepare the surgical suite to the rehabilitation therapists who will help you take your first steps after surgery.
 We’ll chaperon you through every step of the surgical process and keep your family members in the loop, too.